pryoritymusic/webpagetest-blog/src/posts/a-backstage-tour-of-webpagetests-new-ui.md

 That same test result in the site today now looks like this:

 ![screenshot of new results page](https://res.cloudinary.com/webpagetest/image/upload/v1644332108/ui-tour/152872818-5f5f69d7-2401-44a3-b3fc-0d66a5c14db1_fmav5s.png "Wide:")

+If you want to take it for a spin, you can view an example results page here: [WebPageTest Example Test Results](https://webpagetest.org/result/220202_BiDcVS_99c9609942cb11aae4cbe97ad765a974/)

 Again, all of the information you expect in a WebPageTest result is still here, but a lot of it does *look* different, and we've also moved some things around in an effort to better present our findings to professionals and newcomers alike.